shawshank-cs/shawshank-cs.github.io/_pages/about.md

   - /about.html
 ---
 ------
 I am a second year Master's student, majoring in Computer Science from [Northwestern University](https://www.mccormick.northwestern.edu/computer-science/), working on developing secure-MPC Databases as a part of [Prof. Jennie Rogers'](http://users.eecs.northwestern.edu/~jennie/) research group.
 I am currently working in the capacity of a Graduate Research Assistant in the NSF-funded private data federation project: VaultDB, in collaboration with the [CAPriCORN initiative](https://www.capricorncdrn.org/), which is slated to be deployed on 5 major hospitals in the Chicagoland area.
-I completed my Bachelor's of Engineering (with HONORS) degree in Computer Science & Engineering from Rajiv Gandhi Technological Institute, India.<br>My primary research domain comprises of <strong>Database Systems</strong> and <strong>Data Science</strong>.
+I completed my Bachelor's of Engineering (with HONORS) degree in Computer Science & Engineering from Rajiv Gandhi Technological Institute, India.

+My primary research domain comprises of <strong>Database Systems</strong> and <strong>Data Science</strong>.

 I aim to contribute to developing massively distributed cloud database systems which can span the limitations of physical storage and proximity.
 Besides that, my summer of 2020 was spent developing a quantitative trading platform for Practicum LLC, through which I gained in-depth knowledge of web developement, financial market paradigms, and also got a chance to develop statisticlaly proven algortihms for first-time quant traders to experiment with.